probabilistic-numerics/probnum-gsoc2022/README.md

 ## Description

 Ordinary differential equations (ODEs) are an important model in the natural sciences to describe dynamical processes such as Newton's laws of motion.
-In practice ODEs are solved using numerical methods based on discretization of the problem.
-ProbNum offers [probabilistic solvers](https://probnum.readthedocs.io/en/latest/api/automod/probnum.diffeq.probsolve_ivp.html#probnum.diffeq.probsolve_ivp) for ODEs with a given initial value, which quantify the uncertainty incurred by discretization.
+In practice, ODEs are solved using numerical methods based on discretization of the problem.
+ProbNum offers [probabilistic solvers](https://probnum.readthedocs.io/en/latest/api/automod/probnum.diffeq.html#probnum.diffeq.probsolve_ivp) for ODEs, which quantify the uncertainty associated with the discretization error.
 See [ProbNum's tutorials](https://probnum.readthedocs.io/en/latest/tutorials.html#ordinary-differential-equation-solvers) on ODE solvers for an example.

-Multiple desirable functionalities such as improved uncertainty quantification, parameter inference and step size selection only become possible when derivatives of the functions defining the ODE are known.
-Automatic differentiation frameworks, such as JAX, enable a user to simply define a function in code and then compute gradients with respect to its parameters.
+Multiple desirable functionalities, for example, model selection through ODE parameter inference, require derivatives of ODE solutions.
+Automatic differentiation frameworks, such as JAX, enable a user to straightforwardly compute gradients of ODE solutions with respect to ODE parameters, accelerate solver implementations through just-in-time compilation, and would simplify the combination of ProbNum's ODE solvers with external machine learning code.

-The goal of this project is to implement the probabilistic ODE solver in ProbNum's automatic differentiation backend to enable the described functionality above without having to manually define derivatives.
+The goal of this project is to port the probabilistic ODE solver to ProbNum's automatic differentiation backend.

-### Stretch Goal
+### Stretch Goals
-Implement a boundary value problem solver based on [this paper](https://arxiv.org/abs/2106.07761) in analogy to [`scipy.solve_bvp`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_bvp.html).
+Implement a boundary value problem solver based on [this paper](https://arxiv.org/abs/2106.07761), in analogy to [`scipy.solve_bvp`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_bvp.html), or improve the efficiency of probabilistic ODE solver implementations according to [this paper](https://arxiv.org/abs/2110.11812), based on the participants interest.

 ### Requirements
 - good Python coding skills
 - familiarity with an automatic differentiation framework (ideally JAX)
-- basic interest or knowledge in numerical analysis
+- basic interest in or knowledge of numerical analysis and/or Kalman filtering

 ### Project Size
 175 / 350 hours